Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity

-where $I$ is the photon's impact parameter, as defined in equation (\ref{impara}), and $z$ is the ratio of the energy observed on the screen to the conserved quantity $E_{null}$ given in equation (\ref{lage}).
-Note that in an asymptotically flat spacetime, when the observer is at infinity, $z = 1$.
+where $I$ is the photon's impact parameter, defined in equation (\ref{impara}), and $z$ is the ratio of the energy observed on the screen to the conserved quantity $E$ given in equation (\ref{lage}).
+In an asymptotically flat spacetime, when the observer is at infinity, $z = 1$.
 The quantity $Z$ is defined as

-Through the above analysis, the intensity and redshift factor for each pixel on the screen can be quantitatively computed.
+Through this analysis, the intensity and redshift factor for each pixel on the screen can be quantitatively computed.